nt-hung/nt-hung.github.io/_posts/2020-11-05-proof-of-euler-formula.md

 $$e^{i\theta}=\cos(\theta)+i\sin(\theta)$$

-In the book “Linear Algebra and Its Applications”, Prof. Gilbert Strang shared an interesting story about the proof of the formula that: One day there was a letter came to MIT from a prisoner in New York, asking if Euler’s fomula was true?
+In the book “Linear Algebra and Its Applications”, Gilbert Strang shared an interesting story about the proof of the formula that: One day there was a letter came to MIT from a prisoner in New York, asking if Euler’s fomula was true?
 It is really astonishing.
 Three key functions of mathematics come together in such a graceful way.

 <!--more-->